isdrupter/mqirc/README.md

 # mqirc
 MQTT Shell to IRC Bridge

-This is an irc bridge for mqtt shells.
-Data is base64 encoded/decoded <br>
-so you might want to remove that if you data is not. <br><br>
+## About

+<p>This is an irc bridge for mqtt shells.
+By default, program tries to detect whether or not you are using base64 and json and will figure it out, but if you want to send messages in base64, specify -b flag at startup. </p>

+<p>This was written for use with mqtt shells, but you can use it for pretty much any situation where you want to interact with mqtt over irc.</p>

-# Requirements:
+## Requirements:

-- paho-mqtt (pip install paho-mqtt) or pip install -r requirements.txt
+- paho-mqtt (pip install paho-mqtt) (or)
+  -- pip install -r requirements.txt

-# Usage:
+## Usage:

 - To bridge mqtt traffic on your localhost from topic shell/incoming and to topic shell/outgoing , to an irc server in channel #mqtt: python mqirc -s  'shell/outgoing' -t  'shell/incoming' -m localhost -c '#mqtt' -i localhost -I 6667